Limits for eDiscovery search

 |Rate at which search results from mailboxes and sites are uploaded to a Microsoft-provided Azure Storage location.||Maximum of 2 GB per hour|

 Indexing limits for email messages

 The following table describes the indexing limits that might result in an email message being returned as an unindexed item or a partially indexed item in the results of a content search.

 |Indexing limit||Maximum value||Description|

 |Maximum attachment size||150 MB||The maximum size of an email attachment that will parse for indexing.
 Any attachment that's larger than this limit won't be parsed for indexing, and the message with the attachment will be marked as partially indexed.

 Note: Parsing is the process where the indexing service extracts text from the attachment, removes unnecessary characters like punctuation and spaces, and then divides the text into words (in a process called tokenization), that are then stored in the index.

-There are additional limits related to different aspects of Content Search, such as exporting search results and content indexing.
-For a description of these limits, see the following topics:
+There are additional limits related to different aspects of searching for content, such as content indexing.
+For more information about these limits, see the following topics:

 For information about content searches, see:

 For case limits related to eDiscovery (Standard) and eDiscovery (Premium), see: